hailinkim/aventurier-ai/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-The app is also deployed on Vercel for production, and you can access it [here](https://aventurier2-4gthid68t-angelicas-projects-5267088d.vercel.app/).
+The app is also deployed on Vercel for production, and you can access it [here](aventurier2.vercel.app).

+**Note:** The app may initially show an error as it takes some time to connect to the MongoDB server.
+Please refresh the page if this occurs.

 To demonstrate the app, you can use the sample Instagram account: